rstacruz/read-input/Readme.md

 * `error` *(Error)* <span class='dash'>&mdash;</span> the first error encountered, if applicable
 * `stdin` *(Boolean)* <span class='dash'>&mdash;</span> is `true` if the file is read from stdin
 * `name` *(String)* <span class='dash'>&mdash;</span> File name

+There's also `error.result` which refers to the result object.

 See [read()](read) for an example.